openenergymonitor/EmonGLCD/buildguide/readme.md

 ## Time synchronization

-By default emonHub is using a UTC timezone, meaning that GLCD might not display the timezone correctly to configure your Local timezone you might need to run super user mode (meaning you should be careful with what you type from now on)
+By default emonHub is using a UTC timezone, meaning that GLCD might not display the timezone correctly, to configure your Local timezone you might need to run super user mode (meaning you should be careful with what you type from now on)

 ```
 sudo su